Automattic/jetpack/projects/js-packages/ai-client/src/hooks/use-ai-suggestions/Readme.md

 - `suggestion: string`: The obtained suggestion.
 - `error: SuggestionErrorProps | undefined`: An error object if an error occurs.
-- `postId: number`: The ID of the post that is currently in progress.
 - `requestingState: RequestingStateProp`: The state of the request.
 - `eventSource: SuggestionsEventSource | undefined`: The event source of the request.
 - `request: ( prompt: Array< PromptItemProps > ) => Promise< void >`: The request handler.